Canadian History

 Early British Colonial Rule

 The British defeated the French Army, but they had an enormous problem on their hands.
-French Canada was an enormous territory.
+French Canada was an huge territory and in the age of sail, very far away..
 And it was very lighly populated.
 There were about 60,000 French-speaking Europeans and a much larger Native Americn population.
 The loyalty of Britain's new French subjects was critical to governing the new territory.
 And a major test came with a Native American uprising (1763).
 Pontiac, an Ottawa chief, organized a major uprising.
-He had sided with the French and did not want tobow to English rule.
+He had sided with the French and did not want to bow to English rule.
 The Ottawa attacked and reduced the British Great Lakes forts, massacring any survivors.
 Fort Detroit held out as the only British fort west of Lake Erie.
 It managed to hold out until fresh troops were moved west and the Indian uprising finally defeated.
 The Crown appointed a royal governor and council to govern Canada.
-Parliament eventually passed a permanent system to govern Canada--the Quebec Act (1774).
+The British Parliament eventually passed a permanent system to govern Canada--the Quebec Act (1774).
 It was a generous effort to incorporate French Canadians into the British Empire.
 It was also the first step in the constitutional history of modern Canada.
 The boundaries of Quebec were extended south as far as the Ohio River valley.
 (This was an area claimed by the American colonies and thus a factor in the unfolding Revolutionary War.)
 The British also recognized the Roman Catholic church and its right to collect tithes.
 (This was at a time that the Roman Catholic Church in Britain itself was still restricted.)
 The British also recognized French civil law to govern the civil relations French Canadians with each other.
 British criminal law was imposed in matters having to do with public order.
 The generosity of the Quebec Act suceeded in wining the loyaly of French Canadians.
 French Canada had been ruled by royal decree and, unlike the English colonies to the south, there was no colonial legislture.
 The British who were having difficulties at the time with the American colonial legislatures did not create any elected assembly in Canada.

 American Revolution (1775-83)